pandaninjas/keyoxide-web-mirror/content/guides/xmpp.md

 If your XMPP identity proof is verified, a QR code is shown.
 Anyone can scan this QR code using XMPP apps like [Conversations](https://conversations.im/) (free on [F-Droid](https://f-droid.org/en/packages/eu.siacs.conversations/)) to not only add you as a contact, but also verify your OMEMO keys with the highest level of trust.

-Making this identity proof yourself can be a tad difficult when using clients like Gajim, but luckily for us, [Conversations](https://conversations.im/) can directly generate the proof by going to **Account details > Share > Share as XMPP URI**.
+Making this identity proof yourself can be a tad difficult when using clients like Gajim, but luckily for us, [Conversations](https://conversations.im/) can directly generate the proof by going to **Manage accounts > Share > Share as XMPP URI**.
 The resulting URI should look something like:

 ```
 xmpp:user@domain.org?omemo-sid-123456789=A1B2C3D4E5F6G7H8I9...